thmosqueiro/sciposterpp/README.md

 ===========

 Additional macros for sciposter I use all the time.
-Here you'll find sciposterpp package, an additional packages, which may enhance your experience with sciposter, and a few images that are used by those two packages as custom buttons.
+Here you'll find sciposterpp package, an additional package, which may enhance your experience with sciposter, and a few icons that are used by those two packages as custom buttons.

 Feel free to contribute to this repository.
 If you have used it in